HL7/davinci-deqm/input/pagecontent/index.md

 This Guide is divided into several pages which are listed at the top of each page in the menu bar.

-- [Home]\: The home page provides the introduction and background for the Clinical Quality Measures Ecosystem and The Data Exchange For Quality Measures.
+- [Home]\: The home page provides the introduction for The Data Exchange For Quality Measures (DEQM) implementation guide.

+- [Scenarios]\: This topic provides an overview of the scenarios supported by the DEQM framework.

+- [Background]\: This page provides background for the Clinical Quality Measures Ecosystem and Quality Reporting use cases.

 - [Framework]\: These pages provide guidance on the set of FHIR transactions that provide a general framework to enable the exchange of measure data.